Tan123456964/CIS527p2/README.md

 ### GROUP INFO
 UMich CIS 527 Group: 30
 ### CONTRIBUTIONS FROM AUTHORS
-- Brainstormed on how to approach the project.
+- Brainstormed on how to approach the second part of the project.
 - Decided on whether to use C, C++ or continue with Java, and drew out the structure for the sample program files.
 - Engaged in discussions on how to implement multi-socket programming using Java.
 - Engaged in research on how to implement the program.